How to Set up Google Tag Manager for Better PPC Tracking

 Navigate to your desired GTM account and container.
 On the overview screen, select Add a New Tag.

-In the window that appears, click in the Tag Configuration to choose a tag type.
+In the window that appears, click in the Tag Configuration section to choose a tag type.

 Select Google Ads Conversion Tracking.

 Now, go to your Google Ads account in another tab or window to grab the Conversion ID and label.
-Click the Tools icon on the top menu and select Conversions.

 Next, either create a new conversion or click an existing one to edit.

 Under the Tag Setup section, select the option to Use Google Tag Manager.

-You’ll now see the Conversion ID and Conversion label.
-Copy these and paste into the respective fields in your GTM tag.
+Copy these and paste them into the respective fields in your GTM tag.

 Next, add a trigger to determine where your conversion tag fires on the site.

-Of course, what you define as a conversion will vary from site to site, and the setup will be different for each.
+Of course, what you define as conversion will vary from site to site, and the setup will be different for each.

 In this instance, we’ll set up a conversion to fire on a “Thank You” page, assuming that a user sees this page after submitting a form.

-Click within the Triggering section to begin setting up your trigger.
 Within the window that appears, click the Plus (+) button in the upper right to add a new trigger.

 Name the trigger based on the specific conversion point you’re wanting to track.

 Click within Trigger Configuration to select the type of trigger.
 For this example, we’ll select Page View to track all hits to a certain URL.

 Select Some page views so the trigger only fires on defined pages.

 Next, use the section below to define where the trigger will fire.
 We’ll set up a rule for a Page Path that contains /thank-you.

+For now, your edits exist only in your workspace within GTM and are not live.
+You can use the Preview option to ensure that the tag fires in the proper place.

-Save your trigger, and save your tag.
-For now, your edits will live in your workspace within GTM.
-Note that to push any GTM edit live on your site, you’ll need to click Submit and then Publish.
+To push your GTM updates live on your site, you’ll need to click Submit and then Publish in the upper right.

 Next, we’ll add a remarketing tag.